bobbramillan/bobbramillan/README.md

 --->

 ## 💫 About Me:
-* I love listening to Usher, Dr. Dre, and Chingy.
+* I love RnB pop, currently listening to: Usher, Jay Z, and Ludacris.
-* Im also a PC Builder, current build runs on AMD's 5700G with 32GB DDR4 on a MSI Tomahawk
+* I also build PC's for fun, current build: AMD's 5700G with 32GB DDR4 on a MSI Tomahawk
 * My favourite teams are: NY Giants & the Knicks (maybe also the Sixers lol)

 ## 🚀 What I'm Up To